 In October, 2015 a home was purchased in the town of Tyre on State Route 414.
 The renovations have been completed and the home received its certificate of occupancy in October 2016.

 Pathway Home accepted its first resident on February 28, 2017.
+Since then there have been more than 70 residents.

 What is a Comfort Care Home?